ivan-kleshnin/cyclejs-examples/README.md

 ### No trailing `$`

-I discarded `observable$` naming convention for 4 reasons.
+I used that convention previously but I've changed my mind since then.

+Four reasons to discard it:

 1. It's inconsistent inside CycleJS. `vtree$` vs `DOM` – both are streams but named differently.
    There is a strong reason why `DOM` has no `$` (filename...) but it's still inconsistent.

-2. Other reactive implementations (Elm, etc.) does not follow this convention.
+2. Related projects (RxJS, Elm, etc.) does not follow this convention.

 3. It turned out to be **harder to read**.
 Observables nested in records look especially ugly.